Alviso, San Jose: Laine Store

 The Laine Store at 996 Elizabeth Street was run by the Tilden family from 1865 to 1912.
 In the 1920s it became a Chinese gambling hall.
 After the 1983 flood, the store was abandoned and fell into disrepair.
 In 2017 it collapsed and the debris was removed.

 Tilden–Laine House

 An Italianate–Victorian home built in 1887 by Susan Tilden, and located on Elizabeth Street.
 The home is still occupied by the Laine family; Thomas Laine and Beverly Laine.

 Wade Warehouse

-The H. G. Wade Warehouse was built in 1860 and used for storage of grain and hay prior to shipment to San Francisco, and also for Wells Fargo horse-drawn carriages.
+The H. G. Wade Warehouse was built in 1860 and used for storage of grain and hay prior to shipment to San Francisco, and for Wells Fargo horse-drawn carriages.
 It was a City of San Jose historic landmark.
 It was destroyed by fire in June 2021.